Should you disinfect or sanitize your home?

 Whenever you use a household cleaning product to disinfect or sanitize your home, always follow the directions on the label.
 And when keeping these products in your home, always be sure to store them away in areas pets and young children cannot get them.

-Along with cleaning, we may need to go the extra step and sanitize or disinfect.
-Now you know the difference between sanitizing and disinfecting and when it’s appropriate to disinfect or just sanitize your home.
+Along with cleaning, we may need to go the extra step and sanitize or disinfect when necessary.
+And now you know the difference between sanitizing and disinfecting and when it’s appropriate to disinfect or sanitize your home.

 this is a beautifully written article and you deserve full marks for it.
 I agreed with all the things you’ve mentioned in your post.